varfco/help/en_US/piggy-banks.index.md

 3. 500,- for the TV and nothing for the new PC, leaving 400,- to be divided.

 This can help you organise your savings.

+Read more about piggy banks in [the official documentation](https://firefly-iii.readthedocs.io/en/latest/advanced/piggies.html).